 The Student Activities Board (SAB) is governed by the Student Government and advised by the Student Life Coordinator.
-The purpose of the Student Activities Board is to provide fun, educational, and diverse programs and events for the student body.
+The purpose of the SAB is to provide fun, educational, and diverse programs and events for the student body.
 Events can include video game tournaments, poetry slams, live entertainment, cultural events, and many more.
-If interested in joining the Student Activities Board, please contact Lexer Chou, achou@hawaii.edu
+If interested in joining the SAB, please contact Lexer Chou, achou@hawaii.edu

-Budget and Finance Committee --Associated Students of the UH --Leeward Community College
+Budget and Finance Committee - Associated Students of the University of Hawai'i (ASUH) - Leeward Community College